Icinga/icinga-doc/markdown/en/passivestatetranslation.md

 ![](../images/passivehosttranslation.png)

--   *Icinga-A* is the primary monitoring server, and is actively monitoring all switches and routers.

--   *Icinga-B* and *Icinga-C* are backup monitoring servers, and are receiving passive check results from *Icinga-A*

--   Both *Router-C* and *Router-D* have suffered failures and are offline.

 What states are *Router-C* and *Router-D* currently in?
 The answer depends on which Icinga instance you ask.

--   *Icinga-A* sees *Router-D* as DOWN and *Router-C* as UNREACHABLE

--   *Icinga-B* should see *Router-C* as DOWN and *Router-D* as UNREACHABLE

--   *Icinga-C* should see both routers as being DOWN.

 Each Icinga instance has a different view of the network.
 The backup monitoring servers should not blindly accept passive host states from